nervosys/AutonomySim/docs/apis_cpp.md

 # Using the C++ APIs

-Please read [general API doc](apis.md) first if you haven't already.
-This document describes C++ examples and other C++ specific details.
+Please read the [general API documentation](apis.md) first if you haven't already.
+This document describes C++ API examples and other C++ specific details.

 ## Quick Start

-Fastest way to get started is to open AutonomySim.sln in Visual Studio 2019.
-You will see [Hello Car](https://github.com/nervosys/AutonomySim/tree/main/HelloCar/) and [Hello Drone](https://github.com/nervosys/AutonomySim/tree/main/HelloDrone/) examples in the solution.
+The fastest way to get started is to open `AutonomySim.sln` in Visual Studio 2022.
+You will see [Hello Car](https://github.com/nervosys/AutonomySim/tree/master/HelloCar/) and [Hello Drone](https://github.com/nervosys/AutonomySim/tree/master/HelloDrone/) examples in the solution.
 These examples will show you the include paths and lib paths you will need to setup in your VC++ projects.
-If you are using Linux then you will specify these paths either in your [cmake file](https://github.com/nervosys/AutonomySim/tree/main/cmake//HelloCar/CMakeLists.txt) or on compiler command line.
+If you are using Linux then you will specify these paths either in your [cmake file](https://github.com/nervosys/AutonomySim/tree/master/cmake//HelloCar/CMakeLists.txt) or on compiler command line.

 #### Include and Lib Folders